 Which Samsung devices will get Android 10?

-Well, here’s a list of Samsung phones that shall be getting Android 10 update:
+Well, here’s a list of Samsung phones that are getting Android 10 update:

 The Galaxy S8, S8 Plus, S8 Active, and Galaxy Note 8 won’t receive the Android 10 update from Samsung.